eigenhombre/i3d3/README.md

 - Minimal visual noise
 - Make histograms / bar charts based on provided array of bins
     - Display X and Y axes
+    - Show X and Y axis labels
     - Single or multiple plots per page, of various sizes
-    - Show X axis label

 #### Not done